WalletConnect/walletconnect-docs/docs/specs/clients/notify/notify-authentication.md

 ## Notify Subscription Response

-Once the Notify Server has successfully handled the incoming notify subscription request then it will acknowledge it by responding with a public key used for key agreement on the Notify topic.
+Once the Notify Server has successfully handled the incoming notify subscription request, it will acknowledge it by responding with a public key used for key agreement on the Notify topic.

 - act - description of action intent.
 Must be equal to "notify_subscription_response"
 - iss - did:key of an identity key.
 Enables to resolve which Notify server was used.